-Property acquisitions have been made within the District under the Commercial Investment Strategy.
+Property acquisitions have been made within the District under the Commercial Investment Strategy, supporting local employment and our local 'offer'.

 Principles for the distribution of business rates arising from properties in the Alconbury Weald Enterprise Zone have been agreed with the CA. This will lead to 60% of business rate growth being invested in the District.